 WordPress Themes, Plug-ins, and Analytics

-Headway Themes: I hope you don’t remember how ordinary my websites looked before I started using the Headway Theme.
-Installing this premium theme has made all the difference in how I present myself, my content, my confidence, and the flexibility to make changes on my own without a web developer.
-They have out-of-the-box search engine optimization, a drag and drop visual editor, super-fast page load times, and the community support is amazing.
+Headway Themes: Installing this premium WordPress theme has made all the difference in how I present myself, my content, and the flexibility to make changes on my own.
+They have out-of-the-box search engine optimization, a drag and drop visual editor, super-fast page load times, and the community support is wonderful.

 Secure WordPress: Installing this doesn’t mean you’ll never have to worry about your site getting hacked.
 But it will reduce the chances of it happening.
 It’s free and it works.

-W3 Total Cache: We’d all like our page load times and usability to get better with just two minutes of work.
-Installing this free plug-in does just that.
+W3 Total Cache: Page load times and usability increases with just two minutes of set up?
+Yes please!